Getting help with investing

 - What training and experience do you have?

-- How long have your, or your firm been in business?
+- How long have you or your firm been in business?

-- What procedures and protocols are in place to protect my personal information?
+- What procedures and protocols do you have in place to protect my personal information?

-Firms and individuals selling investments and providing advice must be licensed.
+Firms and people selling investments and providing advice must be licensed.
 Always check their licensing status and background.
+You can check a license and review disciplinary history at

 Your investment plan